 3.1 Assessment of Variability

-The mean values of 50 genotypes for the characters namely, root length, shoot length, root diameter, total plant dry weight, root dry weight, proline content, total chlorophyll content, total phenol content are presented in Table 1 and Fig. 1.
-The average soil moisture content of treatment pot was 24.39% and 1.72% at 8th and 15th day respectively.
-While the control pot recorded an average moisture content of 27.32% and 30.8% at 8th and 15th day respectively.
+The mean values of 50 genotypes for the various characteristics, namely root length, shoot length, root diameter, total plant dry weight, root dry weight, proline content, total chlorophyll content, and total phenol content, are presented in Table 1 and Fig. 1.
+The average soil moisture content in the treatment pot was 24.39% on the 8th and 1.72% on the 15th day.
+In contrast, the control pot recorded an average moisture content of 27.32% on the 8th and 30.8% on the day.

 3.1.1 Root parameters

 A wide variation was recorded among the genotypes with respect to various parameters, indicating ample scope of selection.
-A significant difference was noted among genotypes for root length which ranged from 6.85 to 48.40 cm.
-Root length was found to be higher in majority of genotypes under moisture stress condition than control.
-This was in conformity with the results of Prakash et al. [13] in black gram.
+A significant difference was observed among genotypes for root length which ranged from 6.85 to 48.40 cm.
+Root length was found to be higher in majority of genotypes under moisture stress conditions than control conditions.
+This finding aligns with the results ofPrakash et al. [13] in black gram.
 The genotypes IC 148530 and IC 395518 recorded longer root length under stress conditions.
-Under moisture stress condition, an increase in root diameter was recorded in majority of the genotypes compared to control condition.
-This was in accordance with reports of Prakash et al. [13] and Zhou et al. [7] in green gram.
-Thicker root helps plants to acquire nutrients faster and increase the reserve of non-structural carbohydrates which in turn help in osmoregulation and osmoprotection.
-In this study, PLM 38 and EC 396142 recorded greater diameter under moisture stress condition.
-Genotypes with superior root architecture will be able to avoid drought.
-Similar observation was made by Amarapalli [14] in green gram.
+Under moisture stress conditions, an increase in root diameter was recorded in most genotypes compared to control conditions.
+This observation was consistent with the reports ofPrakash et al. [13] and Zhou et al. [7] in green gram.
+A thicker root system enables plants to acquire nutrients more efficiently and increases the reserve of non-structural carbohydrates, which, in turn, aid in osmoregulation and osmoprotection.
+In this study, PLM 38 and EC 396142 recorded greater root diameter under moisture stress conditions.
+Genotypes with superior root architecture are better equipped to withstand drought.
+A similar observation was made by Amarapalli [14] in green gram.

 Table 1.
 Differences between green gram germplasm with respect to morpho-physiological and biochemical characters under moisture stress